mans1995/MVCGameRPG/README.md

 # MVCGameRPG

-Simple RPG made by a group of two people including myself.
+Simple 2D RPG using JFrame made by a group of two people including myself.
 We don't own the graphics.

 Use:
 - Arrow keys to move.